bridgetownrb/bridgetown-prismic/README.md

 set :method, doc["page.method"].as_text
 ```

 Finally, if you decide to need to bail and want to provide a standard hash instead of using the Ruby DSL, you can do that too!
+It's not as flexible as the DSL because you can't arbitrarily insert multi-line statements of Ruby code within the data hash, but it's easy enough to understand:

 ```ruby
 def self.process_prismic_document(doc)